Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-- discuss the roles of metabolism and nutrition in health and disease
+- Describe and apply knowledge of the roles of metabolism and nutrition in health and disease.

 Prerequisites(CZZ101 or KPZ164) AND (CZZ102 or KZA161 or KPA161)